dowalder/the_little_snake_game/README.md

 If you want to run the code, simply clone the nana repository into the nana folder at root level of the repo and then build the `snake` executable with CMake.
 I tested it on Ubuntu 18.04.

-I added comments both for a docuemtation purpose as well to highlight certain shortcomings mostly in the OOP design.
+I added comments both for a documentation purpose as well to highlight certain shortcomings mostly in the OOP design.